Kentucky Community and Technical College System: History

-Veteran educator Dr. Ellis F. Hartford was named as Dean with Dr. Edsel Godbey named his assistant.
+Veteran educator Ellis F. Hartford was named as Dean with Edsel Godbey named his assistant.
 Administratively, each college had a director who reported directly to Dean Hartford, who through President Oswald, reported to the UK Board of Trustees.
 Additionally, each college has a seven-member local advisory committee appointed for four-year terms by the governor.

 In 1968, the UK Northern (Covington) Community College separated from the system and became an autonomous four-year College under the name Northern Kentucky State College.

 Member institutions

 KCTCS includes the following community and technical colleges: